RaphaelIT7/gmod-holylib/README.md

 #### string VProfNode:\_\_tostring()
 If called on a invalid object, it will return `VProfNode [NULL]`.
 Normally returns `VProfNode [name]`.

+> [!NOTE]
+> A VProfNode currently will NEVER become NULL, instead if something called vprof.Term you'll probably crash when using the class.

 #### string VProfNode:GetName()
 Returns the name of this node.